adboussif/Persistent-Homology/USAGE.md

 - A CSV file `distance_results.csv` listing the calculated distances for further analysis.
 This file is also saved in the specified output directory.

 This streamlined process simplifies the analysis of protein structures using topological data analysis methods, from persistence barcode generation to comparing structures with Wasserstein distances.

+## Step 3: Calculating Wasserstein Distance and Visualization (RipsComplex)

+1. **Prepare Your PDB Files:** Place your protein structure files (in PDB format, with only alpha carbon atoms) in the appropriate input directory.
+The input directories are specified by modfiying the `rips_complex.py` script with the `-ref` and `-target` options for the reference and target protein structures, respectively.
+2. **Run the Script:** Execute the `topologie.py` script, specifying the reference (`-ref`) and target (`-target`) directories, and the output directory (`-o`) where you want the results to be saved.

 ## Additional Information